-- be provided on trails, pathways and walkways; - be positioned adjacent to the trail, pathway or walkway; - have accessible ground surfaces in compliance with 4.1.2; - use a contrasting ground finish material to identify functional change; and - incorporate at least one bench (preferred), in compliance with 4.3.15.
+- be provided on recreational trails, pathways and walkways every 30 to 90 m (98 ft. - 5 in. to 295 ft. - 3 in.); - be positioned adjacent to the recreational trail, pathway or walkway; - have accessible ground surfaces in compliance with 4.1.2; - use a contrasting ground finish material to identify functional change; and

-Organizations shall consult with the public including people with disabilities about the need for and design of rest areas along exterior trails, pathways and walkways.
-Municipalities must also consult with their accessibility advisory committee, if they have one.
+Organizations shall consult with the public including people with disabilities about the need for, location, and design of rest areas, passing areas, viewing areas, and amenities (accessible seating) along trails.
+Municipalities must also consult with their Accessibility Advisory Committee.

-PARKS AND PARKETTES - GENERAL
+PARKS - GENERAL